 - 1. Translate the Public Notice Two (PN-2) and any subsequent public notices into Spanish and publish them in a paper serving the local community. - 2.
 Provide interpretive services at any public meeting or public hearing if requested. - 3.
 Interact with members of the LEP community using certified interpreters when needed and feasible.

-The Bureau will consider requests from affected community members for additional LEP services.
+The Bureau will consider requests from members of the affected community for additional LEP services.

 EJSCREEN ACS Summary Report